Compatibility Testing

 - Standard 13 - To pass the beta and live assessments you also need to show that the service is responsive and works on mobile devices.

-How we compatibility test
+How do we test compatibility?

 There are two ways to run the compatibility tests, locally from your machine or in a CI/CD pipeline.